 The local villagers primarily use nets to capture the fish.
 Mostly, the fisherman do everything manually although a few of them are able to afford more automated equipment.
-The video below demonstrates one of the more automated fishing operations on the Tonle Sap tributary we were traveling on.
 Unfortunately, many families who rely on fishing do not have access to the more modern equipment.

 In contrast, the vast majority of the village fisherman must manually work their nets.
 The fishing nets are tethered to the shoreline or to their boats.
 When traveling up the tributary rivers avoiding the positioning of these nets is like traveling through a maze.